yodobrin/file-service-sample/README.md

 ## User story

-(revise as real user story?)
-As a service providers, you require or use files uploaded by your customers.
-You are aiming for a secured, easy to maintain micro-service, that would be used either as an API or as a UI service.
+As a service provider, I need my customers to uploaded content in a secured, easy to maintain micro-service exposed as an API, so that I can process the content uploaded and perform an action on it.

 ## Design Approach

-I took these guidlines when initialy approached the solution:
+I took the following guidlines when initialy approached the solution:

 - Network Seperation
 - Time, role and IP based authorization